TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-french-en.md

 ## Usages

-There is two ways of using those French Custom Formats, with and without the Guide's original Group tiers (which can be found there: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="\_blank" rel="noopener noreferrer"}).
+There are two ways of using those French Custom Formats, with and without the Guide's original Group tiers (which can be found here: [Collection of Custom Formats](/Radarr/Radarr-collection-of-custom-formats/){:target="\_blank" rel="noopener noreferrer"}).
 To illustrate this, you will see an **"Original mix (optional)"** section in each of the examples below.
-You need to understand that if you add the Custom Formats from this optional section if Radarr do not find a MULTi you will still have a good scoring for single audio.
+You need to understand that if you add the Custom Formats from this optional section if Radarr does not find a MULTi you will still have a good scoring for single audio.

 !!! warning "Attention"